<span class=HomeSeeker SA Eligibility " />

 To find out if you are eligible to buy a home through HomeSeeker SA you need to answer 'yes' to the following statements.

-• Either I am or the person I am buying the home with are/is an Australian citizen or holds permanent residency in Australia and is 18 years or older.
+• either I am, or the person I am buying the home with, is/are an Australian citizen or hold permanent residency in Australia, and is 18 years of age or older

-• I do not currently own any residential property, including overseas or in regional Australia
+• I do not currently own any residential properties, including properties located in regional South Australia, interstate, or overseas

-• I will live in my new home bought through HomeSeeker SA for a continuous period of no less than 6 months following property settlement.
+• I intend to live in the new affordable home bought through HomeSeeker SA for a continuous period of no less than 6 (six) months from the date of settlement

-• I have saved enough money for a deposit and upfront fees and charges to buy a home.
+• I have saved enough money for a deposit and the up-front fees and charges to buy an affordable home

-• I have finance pre-approval from a bank or finance institution.
+• I have finance pre-approved from a bank or financial institution.

 Back to Contents